 Co-sponsored by the Nature Center at Shaker Lakes.

 Cranes: Ambassadors for Biodiversity and Goodwill

 Dr. George Archibald, Co-founder and Senior Conservationist, International Crane Foundation

-Majestic and lovely, since time untold cranes have evoked the emotions and imaginations of humans.
+Majestic and lovely, cranes have, since time untold, evoked the emotions and imaginations of humans.
 Unfortunately, the actions of mankind now threaten 11 of the Earth’s 15 species of cranes.
-Founded in 1973, the International Crane Foundation based in central Wisconsin, has a worldwide program to help cranes and use the charism of cranes to conserve wetlands, grasslands, watershed and flyways and to promote goodwill among the nations that share these special birds.
-Book signing to follow the lecture.
+Founded in 1973, and based in central Wisconsin, the International Crane Foundation has a worldwide program to help cranes and use the charism of cranes to conserve wetlands, grasslands, watershed and flyways and to promote goodwill among the nations that share these special birds.

 Music Therapy and Medicine: A Dynamic Partnership

-Explore the stunning benefits of music therapy in healthcare from the most fragile newborn in the neonatal intensive care unit to the adult in the operating room.
-Clinical applications and research outcomes will be shared from the multiple patient populations engaged in music therapy at University Hospitals including those with mood disorders, medical/surgical patients, oncology, stroke and rehabilitation.
-Brief DVD examples of patients engaged in music therapy will be shared and you will be invited to engage in a hands-on experience.
+Explore the stunning benefits of music therapy in health care from the most fragile newborn in the neonatal intensive care unit to the adult in the operating room.
+Clinical applications and research outcomes will be shared from the multiple patient populations engaged in music therapy at University Hospitals including those with mood disorders, and medical/surgical, oncology, stroke and rehabilitation patients.
+Brief DVD examples of patients engaged in music therapy will be shared and attendees will be invited to engage in a hands-on experience.

 A Deadly Diet: The Chemical Ecology of Tropical Poison Frogs